pclambert/website/content/software/stcrprep/computational_benefits.md

 . timer off 3

 . timer list
-   1:     16.21 /        1 =      16.2060
+   1:     15.35 /        1 =      15.3500
-   2:      4.48 /        1 =       4.4820
+   2:      4.39 /        1 =       4.3910
-   3:      1.06 /        1 =       1.0630
+   3:      1.09 /        1 =       1.0930

 ```

 This takes  1.1 seconds to run giving a combined total of  5.5 seconds.
-What is important is that if we want to fit other models (including other covariates etc), then we do not need to run `stset` again.
+What is important is that if we want to fit other models (including other covariates etc), then we do not need to run `stcrprep` again.

 To assess the time on larger data I have expanded the data by 20 times and added a small random number to each time, so that there are no ties.
 I used the following code.